SwagSoftware/TrenchBroom/README.md

 ## Issues
 * It doesn't allow to create bezier patches at the moment so you won't be able to edit existing Doom 3 maps
-* TrenchBroom doesn't support brush primitives like in D3Radiant or DarkRadiant
+* TrenchBroom doesn't support brush primitives like in D3Radiant or DarkRadiant.
+Use the Valve 220 .map format instead
 * It has no support for BFG .resource files and .bimage files.
-BFG only shipped with precompressed textures and no .tga files so people who want to mod for BFG have to copy the vanilla Doom 3 base/textures/* and base/models/* to D3BFG/base/
+You need to call `exportImagesToTrenchBroom` in RBDoom's console once to have all images available in base/_tb/textures/ as PNG format.
 * Many entities work differently in Doom 3 if they have an origin.
 Brush work in D3 is usually stored in entity space and not world space.
 This is a major issue and not solved within TrenchBroom.
 However as a workaround you can use the convertMapToValve220 engine command to prepare a Doom 3 map for the TrenchBroom Doom 3 (Valve) configuration.
 * Doom 3's primary model formats are LWO and ASE.
-LWO and .md5mesh model support is missing.
+LWO and .md5mesh model support is missing. (not an issue with the BFG edition)
-* Some ASE models can't be loaded and materials are usually all wrong if loaded
+* Some ASE models can't be loaded and materials are usually all wrong if loaded (not an issue with the BFG edition)
-* TrenchBroom doesn't support the "rotation" keyword and many models have the wrong orientation
+* TrenchBroom doesn't support the "rotation" keyword and many models have the wrong orientation (not an issue with the BFG edition)
 * The custom TrenchBroom build breaks compatibility for other id Tech engines, e.g. entity links work between "target[num]" and "name" and not "targetname"
 * Linked groups do not work yet with id Tech 4 due to name conflicts